hyperledger-labs/blockchain-analyzer/docs/Basic_setup.md

 The fabricbeat beats agent is responsible for connecting to a specified peer, periodically querying its ledger, processing the data and shipping it to Elasticsearch.
 Multiple instances can be run at the same time, each querying a different peer and sending its data to the Elasticsearch cluster.
 The commands in this section should be issued from the `blockchain-analyzer/agent/fabricbeat` directory.

+You can build the agent yourself, or you can use a pre-built one from the `blockchain-analyzer/agent/fabricbeat/prebuilt` directory.
+To use an executable from the `prebuilt` dir, choose the appropriate for your system and copy it into the `blockchain-analyzer/agent/fabricbeat` folder.

 ### Environment setup

 Before configuring and building the fabricbeat agent, please make sure that the `GOPATH` variable is set correctly.
 Then, add `$GOPATH/bin` to the `PATH`: